ICT381/ict381-lab-notes/LAB_5C.md

 ## Task 4: Creating the Jenkins Pipeline

-1. Click on the Jenkins logo on the top left to show the Dashboard.
+1. Click on the Jenkins logo on the top left to show the dashboard.

 2. Click **+ New Item** on the left menu shown in the Dashboard.